-The Primary Property program provides property insurance coverage of \$1.5 billion per occurrence.
-The Excess program provides property insurance coverage of up to \$1.25 billion in excess of \$1.5 billion per occurrence.
+The Primary Property program provides property insurance coverage (nuclear and non-nuclear perils) of \$1.5 billion per occurrence.
+The Excess program provides property insurance coverage (nuclear peril only) of up to \$1.25 billion in excess of \$1.5 billion per occurrence.
 The Excess program features an optional blanket limit structure that allows for multiple nuclear sites to share limits at reduced rates.
-NSIC's captive coverage attaches above the \$1.5 billion of non-nuclear coverage and the maximum limit offered is \$750 million.
+NSIC's captive coverage provides property insurance coverage (non-nuclear peril only) of up to \$750 million in excess of \$1.5 billion per occurrence.